Wind-WindKids/winding/samples/sophieandwind/winter.md

 But her hands wouldn't move.
 The little eGull spiraled down, spinning, until— The screen went black.
 Silence.
-The scene on the screen changed.
+The scene changed again.
 The eGull, now broken, hung in the treetops of a steep hill.

 "What have you done to my dragon?", Wind teased.